stellaroux/Viz_ADA/index.md

 ## Introduction

-It is very often the case that well-known personalities are quoted in speeches given by other individuals, creating a **directional relationship from a speaker to a subject**.
-These relationships occur between two persons with different characteristics, for example their occupation and their gender.
-As a result, these relationships can be multiple with (very) different natures, where some of these are perhaps more present than others. {: style="text-align: justify"}
+Well-known people are often mentioned by other well-known people.
+This ***"has mentioned"*** relationship can take place in multiple contexts for multiple reasons, but in the end we expect musicians to talk about music producers more often than about zoologists.
+But how often do we talk about politicians ?
+Actors ?
+Are women mentioned as often as men ?
+Do women talk about one another more often that they talk about men ?
+Do we mention female politicians as we mention male ones ?

-This brings us to the question, **how are these relationships distributed?** In this article, we propose to study and understand the relationships between several individuals according to the occupation and gender of each person involved in a relationship.
-To do so, we want to establish a directed graph of relationships between speakers and people mentioned in the quotations.
+This brings us to the question, **Who talks about who ?** In this article, we propose to study and understand the relationships between individuals grouped by their occupations and gender.
+To do so, we establish a directed graph of relationships between speakers and people mentioned in the quotations from the Quotebank dataset.
 In particular, some of the questions that will be answered in this article are:

-* Are these relationships uniform, i.e., involving people of the same occupation?
+* Are we more interested in people whose occupation is closer to ours ?
-* How are the genders represented according to occupation in each relationship?
+* How does the gender impact these relationships ?
+Does that impact vary with the occupation ?
-* Are these relationships likely to change over time?
+* Are these relationships likely to change over time ?

 ## The data

 In this study we use the Quotebank dataset, a dataset of 178 million unique, speaker-attributed quotations that were extracted from 196 million English news articles crawled from over **377 thousand web domains** between August 2008 and April 2020.
-We will focus on the years of **2015 to 2020**.
+We focus on the years **2015 to 2020**.

-Using SpaCy, we extract 100 000 quotations for each year (2015 to 2020) in which a speaker is talking about a human subject.
+Using SpaCy, we extract 100 000 quotations for each year, in which a **speaker** mentions another person, called the **subject**.
 After cleaning, we get the following amount of samples:

 | Year | Number of quotations | Number of speakers | Number of subjects |